ARM-software/arm-trusted-firmware/readme.rst

 ~~~~~~~~~

 Various AArch32 and AArch64 builds of this release has been tested on variants
-r0, r1 and r2 of the `Juno ARM Development Platform`_.
+r0, r1 and r2 of the `Juno Arm Development Platform`_.

-Various AArch64 builds of this release have been tested on the following ARM
+Various AArch64 builds of this release have been tested on the following Arm
 `FVP`_\ s (64-bit host machine only):

 NOTE: Unless otherwise stated, the FVP Version is 11.0, Build 11.0.34.